-Three general college courses are offered: one leading to the degree of Bachelor of Arts, another to the degree of Bachelor of Science, and the third leading to the degree of Bachelor of Theology.
+Four general college courses are offered: one leading to the degree of Bachelor of Arts, another to the degree of Bachelor of Science, the third leading to the degree of Bachelor of Theology, and the fourth leading to the degree of Bachelor of Arts in Elementary Education.
 Those who complete the preparatory medical course and two years at the College of Medical Evangelists will receive the degree of Bachelor of Arts.
 Students satisfactorily completing the three-year course will receive a diploma.
 The specific requirements for graduation are given later in this bulletin.